 Privacy Concerns

 As you may already know, data collection and analysis are at the heart of most website marketing strategies.
-By and large, website users are okay with websites collecting their personal info in exchange for a personalized experience.
+Most website users are okay with websites collecting their personal information in exchange for a personalized experience.

-A generalized terms and conditions agreement (or even a more specific privacy policy) is important to obtain users’ consent for collecting personal info, as well as to enforce other very specific conditions to your website.
+A generalized terms and conditions agreement (or even a more specific privacy policy) is essential to obtaining users’ consent to collect personal information and enforcing other particular conditions of your website.

-Such an agreement allows you to control the way in which users interact with your website content.
-Users get to know that their personal details are being collected and shared in a secure and permissible manner.
+Such an agreement lets you control how users interact with your website content.
+Users know their details are being collected and shared securely and permissibly.
 For instance, visitors may be automatically subscribed to mailing lists.
 Consequently, relevant ads may pop up on their social media accounts.

 Governing Law and Jurisdiction

-With the internet reaching all geographies and nations, it’s important to have clarity as to which country’s law will be followed in case of any dispute.
+With the internet reaching all geographies and nations, knowing which country’s law will be followed in case of any dispute is essential.
 The appropriate jurisdiction for settling disputes can also be specified.

-By including this information in the terms and conditions, users tacitly agree to resolve disputes in the manner that you outline.
-This can sometimes be challenged depending on whether the terms you set are legal or not, so we recommend that you check your jurisdiction’s laws regarding internet privacy and fair usage.
+By including this information in the terms and conditions, users tacitly agree to resolve disputes as you outline.
+However, depending on whether the terms you set are legal, this can sometimes be challenged, so we recommend you check your jurisdiction’s laws regarding internet privacy and fair usage.

-This clause can be a lifesaver if you ever find yourself in a dispute.
+This clause can be a lifesaver if you are in a dispute.
 It means you won’t have to hire a foreign lawyer or rush halfway across the world in response to a summons.

-What to Include in a Terms and Conditions Agreement?
+What should be included in a Terms and Conditions Agreement?

-While there are a few basic conditions that must be included in your Terms and Conditions Agreement, it’s really your call to keep it as simple as you want or as detailed so you can cover every possible eventuality.
+While a few primary conditions must be included in your Terms and Conditions Agreement, it’s your call to keep it as simple as you want or as detailed as you want to cover every possible eventuality.

-In the last section, we went over several of the ways in which a terms and conditions document can benefit your website, including some specific clauses.
+The last section reviewed several ways a terms and conditions document can benefit your website, including some specific clauses.
 Let’s recap what those clauses are and go over some other elements you should consider, including:

 - Details about your business